You can enroll online here.

 No clothing with inappropriate/offensive language.
 No boxer/spandex/short short, halter/tube tops, or swimwear please.

-“Outdoor Divisions:” Marching Band, Drum Major Institute, Marching Percussion, Color Guard will be outside for the majority of the day, and should dress accordingly.
+“Outdoor Divisions:” Marching Band, Drum Major Institute, Marching Percussion, and Color Guard will be outside for the majority of the day, and should dress accordingly.

 Final performance attire varies by Student Division.